stelios7-bit/JWTbasics/README.md

-# AuthX - JWT Authentication Demo Project
+# AuthX - JWT Authentication Project

 This project demonstrates the **basic working of JWT (JSON Web Token)** for authentication and authorization in a Spring Boot application.
 It covers user registration, login, and secure access to protected resources using JWT.